E2010/ios64-parse-titanium/README.md

 subscribe to single channel with no need to unsuncribe from current channel first.
 ONLY the new channel passed to this function will exist after execution.

 <b>-(void)unsubscribeFromAllChannels</b>
-unsubscribe from all channels with no need to get current sucscribtions.
+unsubscribe from all channels with no need to get current subscribtions.

 <h2>Parse Framework</h2>
 Verison 1.7.2